-The County is located in New York State on Long Island and has a population of over 1.3 million.
+The County is located in New York State on Long Island and has a population of approximately 1.4 million.
 For a description of the County, its financial condition and projections, and certain economic factors affecting the County, see "APPENDIX A - INFORMATION ABOUT THE COUNTY" and other appendices herein.